How to Homestead If You’re Flat-out Broke

 Downsize expensive vehicles

-Next to housing, vehicles are a major expense.
+Next to housing, cars are a major expense.
 But are you driving more car than you actually need?
 Do you have a needlessly expensive lease?
 You might want to consider driving a smaller, less expensive car.

 Dropping those high monthly payments might make the difference between you affording the land you love, and having to stay where you are.

-Plug the budget leaks.
+Plug the budget leaks

 Examine your bank account statement to see where your budget leaks are.
 You might need to trim out excess digital subscriptions, unneeded services, and impulse buys on Amazon to help you reduce your costs.